-The current installed capacity on Ontario’s transmission grid is more than 36,900 MW.
+The current installed capacity on Ontario’s transmission grid is approximately 37,000 MW.
 In addition to transmission-connected generation, there is currently more than 3,300 MW of generation capacity within Ontario’s local distribution systems.
 The largest percentage of distributed generation, also known as embedded generation, is from solar facilities.

 Current installed capacity - transmission system

-This chart shows Ontario’s current installed energy capacity by fuel type on Ontario's transmission system, as reported in the most recent 18-Month Outlook, released March 2018.
+This chart shows Ontario’s current installed energy capacity by fuel type on Ontario's transmission system, as reported in the most recent Reliability Outlook, released March 2019.
 These figures do not include the capacity of embedded generators that operate within local distribution systems, except those that are registered to participate in Ontario’s wholesale electricity market.